Juyan-iu/conversational-memes/01_collection/README.md

 # 01_collection - Meme Reply Collection

-This folder contains the original archive-based collection pipeline used to identify meme replies in Bluesky firehose archives and construct conversation context records.
+This folder contains the archive-based collection pipeline used to reproduce the candidate meme-reply collection stage from local Bluesky firehose archives.

-For public reproducibility, there are two supported paths:

-1. Re-run this folder against local Bluesky firehose archives and the released MemeTector checkpoint.
-2. Use the released UID manifest with the lightweight hydration scripts in [`../download`](../download/README.md).
-This reproduces the same benchmark records by UID without re-running the classifier.

 ## What This Stage Does

-`meme_pipeline.py` scans daily firehose archive files, keeps English image replies, classifies each image with MemeTector v4, and writes one JSON record per detected meme reply.
+`meme_pipeline.py` scans daily Bluesky firehose archive files, keeps English single-image replies, classifies each image with MemeTector v4, and writes one JSON record per detected meme reply.

 Each output record is keyed by the meme reply UID: